The thundering paused every few minutes; the air rose heavy in anticipation

 taming the Pikatan.
 Atlak turned his attention back to Mellor and continued

-beasts why did the Tresed relinquish him to apprentice status for so long?
-Is
+the Tresed left him at apprentice status for so long?
+Is that why he left?"

 Upset that his questioning had ceased, Atlak tried not to cough as the dust